 I made an executive decision.

-I decided shit needed to be changed.
+I decided things needed to be changed.

-As in shit – I mean green bean casserole.
 You know, the regular ass version.

 It’s almost Thanksgiving 2017; let’s shake things up a bit.